 The bill H. 4520 aims to amend the South Carolina Code of Laws by introducing new requirements for voter registration and the conduct of primary elections.
-Specifically, it mandates that voter registration must include a selection of party affiliation, allowing voters to change their registered party affiliation once annually, provided that any changes are submitted at least sixty days before a primary election.
+Specifically, it mandates that voter registration must include a selection for party affiliation, allowing voters to change their registered party affiliation once annually, provided that any changes are submitted at least sixty days before a primary election.
 This addition is encapsulated in the new Section 7-5-172.

-05/06/2025: 7-5-172, 7-13-17
+Statutes affected: 05/06/2025: 7-5-172, 7-13-17

 Latest Version: 7-5-172, 7-13-17